djpapzin/GhostTrack/README.md

 - All network lookups use public endpoints; rate limits may apply.
 - Keep secrets (if added later) in environment variables; never commit them.
 - `.venv/` is local to your machine and should not be committed.

+- Use responsibly and lawfully; comply with local laws and third‑party terms.
+- Security: keep a `.env` file gitignored; do a quick secrets scan before push.

 ### Deploying on Render (brief)